Geneva Airport: Long-haul pier Aile Est

 The airport announced in 2012 a plan to replace the current, outdated long-haul section (Pier C) of the terminal, which originally was intended to be an interim solution back in 1975, with a completely reconstructed facility.
 Construction originally was delayed by several years by Swissair moving its long haul operation to Zurich in 1996.
-The September 11, 2001 attacks and the bankruptcy of Swissair in 2001 delayed it furthermore.
+The September 11, 2001, attacks and the bankruptcy of Swissair in 2001 delayed it further.
 Lately, a few airlines such as Emirates, Etihad Airways, Qatar Airways, United Airlines, and Swiss International Air Lines have started to use the current facility.
 The need for this new pier was then urgent.
 The extension of the airport was opposed by some associations (such as NOÉ21).

 In December 2021, construction of the new Aile Est (East Wing) was completed.
 It is a completely new extension of the terminal replacing the old Pier C in the same location.
 The new facility is 520 m long and is able to handle six widebody long-haul aircraft at once directly at the building.
 This building is ecofriendly, electricity produced by 5,000 m2 of solar panels, more than 100 geothermal probes for heat pumps, glazed facades for natural light, additional LED lighting, recovery of rainwater, optimum thermal insulation with triple glazing, eliminates bus rides on the tarmac, and finally power supply and hot / cold direct 3 additional positions instead of an external diesel power.

-The new terminal pier is in operation since 14 December 2021 and is used for all long-haul flights and several non-Schengen destinations.
+The new terminal pier has been in operation since 14 December 2021 and is used for all long-haul flights and several non-Schengen destinations.

 Terminal 2

 Terminal 2 is only used during the winter charter season.
 This was the original terminal at Geneva Airport.
 It was built in 1946 and remained in use until the 1960s when the Main Terminal opened.
 Facilities at Terminal 2 are poor, with only one restaurant and no duty-free shops.
-Passengers check-in and pass through security checks at this terminal, and then take a low floor bus to piers A, B, C and D at T1.
+Passengers check in and pass through security checks at this terminal, and then take a low floor bus to piers A, B, C and D at T1.
 Arriving passengers are bussed directly from the aircraft to T2 and then pass through passport control (if needed) and collect their baggage there.
 Geneva Airport wanted to refurbish T2 as a low-cost terminal.
 At this time EasyJet was the major low-cost airline in Geneva with up to 80 flights a day during winter.
 Other major airlines at GVA threatened to leave the airport if EasyJet had its own terminal with lower landing charges.
 Since then, there has been no information about an upgrade of T2 facilities.